Kotlin Multiplatform Help

 Choose a library to consume flows from iOS

-In this tutorial, you can choose between the SKIE and KMP-NativeCoroutines libraries to help you work with flows in iOS.
-Both are open-source solutions that support cancellation and generics with flows, which the Kotlin/Native compiler doesn't yet provide by default.
+In this tutorial, you can use SKIE the KMP-NativeCoroutines library to help you work with flows in iOS.
+Both are open-source solutions that support cancellation and generics with flows, which the Kotlin/Native compiler doesn't yet provide by default:

 Mark the flow with KMP-NativeCoroutines